-- Control Type: Select desired control type. - OFF: When "OFF" is selected, the PID Control program will be deactivated. - Flow Pacing: This control type will provide a process output (PO1) proportional to the Al1 proportional input signal (and multiplied by the Dosage setting).
-This control method does not factor the residual in any way. - Residual/ORP: This control type will provide a process output (PO1) that is adjusted as needed to maintain the "Set Point" residual value. - Compound Loop: This control type will provide a process output (PO1) that is adjusted as needed to maintain the "Set Point" residual value and also factors in changes registered through the proportional input signal (and multiplied by the Dosage setting).
-This control method type will not appear as an option unless the needed input signals are detected.
+- Control Mode: Select desired control type. - OFF: When "OFF" is selected, the PID Control program will be deactivated. - Flow Pacing: This control type will provide a process output (PO#) proportional to the Al1 proportional input signal (and multiplied by the Dosage setting).
+This control method does not factor the residual in any way. - Residual/ORP: This control type will provide a process output (PO#) that is adjusted as needed to maintain the "Set Point" value. - Compound Loop: This control type will provide a process output (PO#) that is adjusted as needed to maintain the "Set Point" value and also factors in changes registered through the proportional input signal (and multiplied by the Dosage setting). - Channel: Select the channel (i.e. measurement) that the PID# control will use in its calculations (e.g. Residual, pH, ORP or Conductivity). - Set Point: Set the target measurement value that the PID# control will use to adjust chemical feed. - Dead Band: This is a dead band around the Set Point.

-Resl: This branch accesses the settings for the residual (as related to Set-Point or PID Control).

-- Residual Dead Band: This is a dead band around the Set Point.
 As long as the residual is within (+ or -) this amount from Set Point, the program will consider the Set Point met.
-This is used to avoid excessive, continual adjustments. - Residual Integral Value: A factor used in the calculation of needed adjustments to the process output.
+This is used to avoid excessive, continual adjustments. - Integral: A factor used in the calculation of needed adjustments to the process output.
 This value ranges from 0 100%.
 Essentially, the program makes a calculation of how much the output needs to be adjusted in order to reach Set Point and this factor.
-Increasing the Integral will increase the rate of each individual adjustment (and vice versa). - Residual Lag Time: This is the time that elapses between a change in chemical feed rate and the change in residual observed by the analyzer.
-The PID Control program will wait-out this amount of time between each adjustment to PO1.
-Instruments should be installed to minimize lag time in order to optimize control (ideally limit this time to less than 5 minutes). - Residual Max Lag Time: A maximum Lag Time, which can be used in Compound Loop Control only.
-When in use, this sets limits the maximum lag time that can be calculated by the variable lag time formula. - Lag Time Method: Select "Fixed" or "Variable".
+Increasing the Integral will increase the rate of each individual adjustment (and vice versa). - Lag Time Mode: Select "Fixed" or "Variable".
 If "Fixed" is selected, only the "Residual Lag Time" will be used.
-If "Variable" is selected, the lag time used will vary as the flow varies, but will be limited to the Max Lag Time. - Flow at Variable Lag: Enter desired flow level.
-If "Variable" is selected, the lag time will be calculated as follows: Flow at Variable Lag divided by the current flow rate and then multiplied by the Residual Lag Time. - Residual Reset Value: If the water flow rate value falls below this level, then the control will ignore residual readings and consider only proportional control based on water flow rate.
+If "Variable" is selected, the lag time used will vary as the flow varies, but will be limited to the Max Lag Time. - Lag Time: This is the time that elapses between a change in chemical feed rate and the change in residual observed by the analyzer.
+The PID# Control program will wait-out this amount of time between each adjustment to PO#.
+Instruments should be installed to minimize lag time in order to optimize control (ideally limit this time to less than 5 minutes). - Flow Variable K: Enter desired flow level.
+If "Variable" is selected, the lag time will be calculated as follows: Flow at Variable Lag divided by the current flow rate and then multiplied by the Residual Lag Time.